-High Tide Press was founded in 1995 with the publication of Outcome Management by Art Dykstra.
+High Tide Press was founded in 1995 with the publication of Art Dykstra’s first best seller Outcome Management.
 Our sister company, Cherry Hill Books & Media is the online and conference retail and wholesale agent for High Tide publications as well as offering a diverse selection of carefully curated publications and media.

-The parent organization of High Tide Press and Cherry Hill Books & Media, Trinity Foundation, is a non-profit dedicated to supporting and funding Trinity Services, Inc. All proceeds benefit persons served by Trinity-Services.org.
+The parent organization of High Tide Press and Cherry Hill Books & Media, Trinity Foundation, is a non-profit dedicated to supporting and funding Trinity Services, Inc. All proceeds from media sales benefit persons served by Trinity-Services.org.

-High Tide Press CEO & Executive Publisher ~ Art Dykstra, Director of Publications ~ Anne Ward, Marketing & Media ~ Bob Sandidge, Editor ~ Mary Rundell-Holmes, Text and & Graphic Design – John Sotirakis, Graphic Design -Catrina Harris, Publishing Coordinator – Beth Purdom, Fulfillment Center & Customer Service ~ Terra Garner.
+High Tide Press CEO & Executive Publisher ~ Art Dykstra, Director of Publications ~ Anne Ward, Marketing & Media ~ Bob Sandidge, Editor ~ Mary Rundell-Holmes, Text and & Graphic Design – John Sotirakis, Graphic Design -Catrina Harris, Publishing Coordinator – Beth Purdom – Fulfillment Center & Customer Service.

 Recent High Tide Publications